Titanium-SS/Musync/README.md

 <hr>

 ## About:
-MUSYNC is a very basic and simple Music Visualizer written in Python Programming Language.
-MUSYNC is able to play any audio file if it is in a format supported by `ffmpeg`.
+`Musync` is a simple Music Visualizer written in Python Programming Language made in order to enjoy some visuals along with casually played music. `Musync` is able to play any audio file if it is in a format supported by `ffmpeg`.

 The script *musync.py* can converted to an executable using `pyinstaller` hence can be run from terminal itself.

 Another file namely player.py is provided to test any code upgrades and changes before implementing it in the main file.
 It can be run through the `python player.py` command.